sun616448/codpath-prework/README.md

     b) An app-blocker that actually works - utilizing strategies such as ads to make someone less likely to skip past the screen time alert

 App Idea:
+A habit tracker app that goes beyond manual input and includes incentive meatures.
+It integrates data from your screen time and app usage patterns to create a personalized goal and habit-tracking experience.
+One problem that I see with exisiting habit tracking apps is that it often lose effectiveness due to lack of engagement and incentive.
+This app will implement the following features:
+    1. Seamless Data Integration: Automatically tracks your screen time and app usage habits to provide actionable insights.
+    2. App Limiting Integration: Includes built-in app-blocking tools to help you reduce distractions and stay focused on your habits.
+    3. Gamified Motivation: Encourages consistency through engaging gamification, where users earn points, unlock achievements, and compete with friends or a community.

 ## Notes